bailessm/PythonOnAWS/Readme.md

 <i class="fas fa-info-circle fa-lg" style="color:blue"></i> **Important:** If you only care that it works in lambda, you can remove everything from **if \_\_name\_\_=="\_\_main\_\_":** to the end of the file.

-29. Add the math-function.py fil to the root of a .zip file.
+29. Add the math-function.py file to the root of a .zip file.

 ```bash
 zip my-math-function.zip math-function.py